ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 - YAML CPP now always sets and requires the metakey `type` with the value `boolean` for boolean data. _(René Schwaiger)_

+- We limited the scope of a logging function of the module.
+This makes it possible to build Elektra again, if
+  - you enabled the logger (`ENABLE_LOGGER=ON`),
+  - build the “full” (`BUILD_FULL=ON`) version of Elektra, and
+  - include both the Directory Value and YAML CPP plugin in your build configuration. _(René Schwaiger)_

 ### Yan LR

 - The CMake code of the plugin does not print error messages produced by the tool `ldd` any more. _(René Schwaiger)_
 - The plugin now also supports ANTLR 4.8. _(René Schwaiger)_
+- We limited the scope of the logging code of the module.
+For more information, please take a look at the last news entry of the YAML CPP plugin. _(René Schwaiger)_

 ### GOpts